Nursing Assistant / Home Health Aide

 As more and more baby-boomers reach retirement age and the older population continues to grow, so will the need for nursing assistants and home health aide services.

-At a higher growth rate than other careers in the United States, Nursing Assistants have an 8% predicted job growth over the next decade according to BLS.gov.
+Nursing Assistants have a 5% predicted job growth over the next decade according to BLS.gov.
 There is a high demand for these positions due to the nursing shortage across the country, and the slowly increasing popularity of these roles.

 Our Nursing Assistant & Home Health Aide programs are designed to train our students to care for clients who have disabilities, cognitive impairments, and chronic illnesses.
 Our students also learn how to work with people recovering from surgery and older people who need assistance in their daily lives.